naorlivne/parse_it/README.md

 # my_config_dict will have in it the following dict {"nest1": {"nest2":{"nest3": 123}}}

 ```
 You can define which values should be considered None type.
-Default is ("", "null", "none")
+Default is `{"", "null", "none"}`

 ```python
 # Load parse_it